-3. Multi-Tenant Commercial, Multi-family Dwelling and Mixed Use Design Standards
+3. Design Standards: Multi-family Dwellings and Mixed-Use Buildings

-- a) This subtitle sets design standards for new construction of a multi-tenant commercial, multi-family dwelling, and Mixed Use development as defined under Title 4, Section 405 of the City Code Article 32 "Zoning". - b) These standards do not apply to interior remodeling.
+- A. This subtitle sets design standards for new construction of a multi-tenant commercial, multi-family dwelling, and Mixed Use development as defined under Title 4, Section 405 of the Zoning Code. - B. These standards do not apply to interior remodeling.